SenaitTesfatsion/AWS-Hybrid-Solution-for-Container-Workloads./README.md

 - Have SSH access to underlying instances.
 - Host a PostgreSQL database on AWS.
 - Use common orchestration tools across both on-prem and the cloud.
-- Store data generated on premises in AWS with minimal refactoring.
+- Store data generated on-premises in AWS with minimal refactoring.
 - The containers running on AWS will need to access that data.
 - A Network File System (NFS) protocol for all on-premises applications.
 - Low latency and consistent connectivity between on-prem and AWS for high volume data.